 Main & Maple Streets, Preston, MD 21655

-For more information about Historical Sites of Interest, please visit the Tour Caroline County website.
+For more information about Historical Sites of Interest, please visit the Caroline County Office of Tourism website.

 - Handsell National Register Historic Site – The historic plantation house known as Handsell is located north of Vienna, Maryland on Indiantown Road.
 The Handsell house is built on the site of the Chicone Native American village.
-Managed by the Nanticoke Historic Preservation Alliance.
+It is managed by the Nanticoke Historic Preservation Alliance and now offers Guide by Cell Audio Tours to interpret the Native People’s contact period with the English, the enslaved and later African American story, and the life of all those who lived at Handsell.

 - Harriet Tubman Museum and Educational Center – Underground Railroad ‘conductor’ Harriet Tubman was born in Dorchester County.
 At this small museum in downtown Cambridge, learn about the strength, courage, and determination of this remarkable woman.
-2013 marks 100 years since Harriet’s passing.
+The museum offers exhibits and a short film about Tubman’s life, as well as a resource area.
+Groups are welcome; please call ahead.
+The museum can also organize tours of the area where Tubman lived and toiled.

 - Harriet Tubman Underground Railroad Byway – A driving tour highlighting sites that tell the story of the Underground Railroad and “conductor” Harriet Tubman, who was born here and led many out of slavery to freedom in the mid-1800s.
-The Tubman Centennial will be celebrated throughout 2013.
+Maps, downloadable PDFs, and free mobile apps are available for self-guided tours.

 - Old Trinity Church – Old Trinity Church is a tiny gem of 17th century architecture located on a tranquil Chesapeake waterway six miles south of Cambridge.

-- Spocott Windmill – ‘Spocott’ today has the only existing post windmill for grinding grain in Maryland.
+- Spocott Windmill and Village – ‘Spocott’ today has the only existing post windmill for grinding grain in Maryland.
 Also on the property are a colonial tenant farmhouse and a one-room schoolhouse.

 - Taylor’s Island – Taylor’s Island is located on Route 16 West in the southern part of the County.
 Unique homes, schoolhouses, and three churches are points of interest.
 The Becky Phipps Cannon is displayed on the island, telling of its capture from a British ship off Taylor’s Island during the War of 1812.
 Many sites on the island are listed on the National Historic Register.